andreihar/andreihar/README.md

 ### Andrei Harbachov

 👋 Hello, everyone!
-I'm a dedicated university student majoring in Computer Science with a keen interest in the fascinating world of Artificial Intelligence.
+I'm Andrei, a dedicated university student majoring in Computer Science with a keen interest in the fascinating world of Artificial Intelligence.
+My daily routine revolves around experimentation, learning, and coding, all sustained by generous servings of tea.
 My passion drives me to continuously explore and contribute to this rapidly advancing realm, as I strive to be at the forefront of innovative solutions.
-Come along on this fascinating journey of discovering the boundless potential of AI! 🚀
+Let's connect, collaborate, and embark on this thrilling AI adventure together! 🚀

 <br/>